Samuel107/telekinesis-project/README.md

 ## Goal

 The main goal of this project is to properly implement working VR scripts into a program.
 I am not focusing on beautiful visual or audio aspects.
-This will be just a simple demo to demonstrate off the scripts.
+This will be just a simple demo to demonstrate the scripts.

 The next stage is to use these VR scripts as referrences to create a complete VR application with visual/audio/functionality aspects at 100% complete.
 This will be another project in the future.
 I am thinking of developing it for a Oculus Rift.
 Hopefully I can get my hands on one!
 I will also be looking for people to collaborate with, whether its code programmers, 3D model artists, or audio makers in this future project.
 I will post here in the future when I am looking for people.
 Though I want to get comfortable enough with my skills first, before trying to create a group.